-The latest generation of the little smart speaker saw an upgrade in the form of the the Echo Dot with Clock, which takes the third-gen Echo Dot and furnishes it will a built-in timepiece – and while it has been replaced by the new Echo Dot with Clock (2020), it's still worth considering.
+The third generation of the little smart speaker saw an upgrade in the form of the the Echo Dot with Clock (2019), which takes the Echo Dot (2019) and furnishes it will a built-in timepiece – and while it has been replaced by the new Echo Dot with Clock (2020), it's still worth considering.

 Price and availability